sxs-collaboration/spectre/docs/DevGuide/QuickStartDockerVSCode.md

 Since the build directory is shared with the host file system you can now open ParaView on your computer and load the generated XMF file as described in the
 \ref tutorial_visualization "visualization tutorial".

+\note If you wanted to run this executable again, you'd have to first remove the existing `.h5` files, otherwise an error will occur.

 ## Edit and contribute code to SpECTRE with VS Code